 The Population Reference Bureau (PRB) was awarded a planning grant from the Bill & Melinda Gates Foundation for RENEW: Reenergizing Nutrition-Expanding Worldwide.
-The purpose of the RENEW project is to increase commitment and resources toward the alleviation of malnutrition in mothers and children (0-to-24 months) using evidence-based, multimedia presentations, as an advocacy tool.
+The purpose of the RENEW project is to increase commitment and resources toward the alleviation of malnutrition in mothers and children (0-to-24 months) using evidence-based multimedia presentation as an advocacy tool.

-This guide provides the facilitator with an overview of how to effectively use and present Nutrition on the Rise: Raising Kenya's Future, a multimedia presentation.
+This guide provides the facilitator with an overview of how to effectively use and present Malnutrition: Meeting the Global Challenge, a multimedia presentation.
 It includes information about opportunities to give the presentation, a list of technology requirements, presentation instructions, and presentation tips.